 2024 Jo Cline Memorial Lecture

-The 2024 Jo Cline Memorial Lecture will be Sept.
-20 in Koury Auditorium, building 19 on the Jamestown campus map.
+Duke University Cosmologist Daniel Scolnic will give the 2024 Jo Cline Memorial Lecture.
+The lecture will be in Koury Auditorium, building 19 on the Jamestown campus map.
 The physical address is 621 E. Main St., Jamestown, NC, 27282.
-Park in Lot F.
+Guests should park in Lot F.

 Past Lectures